-5 m - 32 Hours to Produce aHours to Produce
+350 Hours to Produce a Hours to Produce

 Shirt a Cake

 Tom 5 3

 Joe 6 4

-a.
-Tom will specialize in shirts, and Joe will specialize in cakes.

-b.
-Tom will specialize in cakes, and Joe will specialize in shirts.

-c.
-Tom will specialize in both cakes and shirts.
+- a.
+Tom will specialize in shirts, and Joe will specialize in cakes. - b.
+Tom will specialize in cakes, and Joe will specialize in shirts. - c.
+Tom will specialize in both cakes and shirts. - d.

-d.
 Joe will specialize in both cakes and shirts.

-260. Can a country have a comparative advantage in producing a good without also having an absolute advantage in producing that good?
+- 260. Can a country have a comparative advantage in producing a good without also having an absolute advantage in producing that good? - a.

-- a.
 No, it can't because comparative advantage grows out of absolute advantage. - b.
 No, it can't because they are different terms for the same concept. - c.
 Yes, it can because comparative advantage is based upon being able to produce more and absolute advantage is not. - d.
 Yes, it can because each type of advantage has a different basis.

-261. Imagine two countries with identical endowments of resources.
+- 261. Imagine two countries with identical endowments of resources.
 Using all its resources, Broland can produce 5,000 books or 8,000 forks.
 Using the same resources, Nomia can produce 4,000 books or 7,000 forks.
-Which country has a comparative advantage producing books?

-a.
-Broland, because it gives up 0.63 fork for each book produced b.
-Nomia, because it gives up 0.57 fork for each book produced c.
-Broland, because it gives up 1.6 forks for each book produced d.
-Nomia, because it gives up 1.75 forks for each book produced a.
-Broland, because it gives up 0.63 book for each fork produced
+Which country has a comparative advantage producing books? - a.
+Broland, because it gives up 0.63 fork for each book produced - b.
+Nomia, because it gives up 0.57 fork for each book produced - c.
+Broland, because it gives up 1.6 forks for each book produced - d.
+Nomia, because it gives up 1.75 forks for each book produced

-262. Imagine two countries with identical endowments of resources.
+- 262. Imagine two countries with identical endowments of resources.
 Using all its resources, Broland can produce 5,000 books or 8,000 forks.
 Using the same resources, Nomia could produce 4,000 books or 7,000 forks.
-Which country has a comparative advantage producing forks?
+Which country has a comparative advantage producing forks? - a.
+Broland, because it gives up 0.63 book for each fork produced - b.

-- b.
 Nomia, because it gives up 0.57 book for each fork produced - c.
-Broland, because it gives up 1.6 books for each fork produced - d.
-Nomia, because it gives up 1.75 books for each fork produced
+Broland, because it gives up 1.6 books for each fork produced